Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework

 for all finite length $\lenula$.
 As a result, $\afr_\infty(\sourceloc)$ provides a pessimistic representation of the \gls{afr}.
 Moreover, since $\paramdomain_\infty = \bb R$, the resulting unconstrained computation \eqref{eq:chirp-bandlimit} of the soft band limit is simplified.

 For these reasons, we begin this section by applying our methodology to the infinite \gls{ula}.
 We also investigate under which conditions the inclusion \eqref{eq:ula-inclusion} is tight with equality.
 Those are the cases where finite-size \glspl{ula} behave as infinite in terms of grating lobes.
-Next, we provide the general expression of $\bandlim_\lenula(\testedloc, \sourceloc)$, for $\lenula < \infty$, and study the geometry of the resulting \gls{afr}, $\afr_\lenula(\sourceloc)$.
-We finally highlight that our results meet the seminal angular aliasing pattern when pushed to \gls{ff} regime. }
+Next, we provide the general expression of $\bandlim_\lenula(\testedloc, \sourceloc)$, for $\lenula < \infty$, and study the geometry of the resulting \gls{afr}. }

 \rev{